DavidSmolinski/portfolio/C++/sort_and_search/README.md

 - switch case

 The program makes a class that can do this:
-- Store an original and sorted vectors of ints.
+- Store original and sorted vectors of ints.
 - Sort with insertion sort.
 - binary search